 You don’t have to volunteer in a hospital to keep your nursing career in place.
 You can go to the nearest Red Cross headquarters in your place and sign up as a volunteer.
-You can be assigned to different booth taking blood pressure or act as preliminary person in charge during blood letting program.
+You can be assigned to different both taking blood pressure or act as a preliminary person in charge during the bloodletting program.
 If not in Red Cross, you can go to the nearest health center and volunteer to be in charge of health teaching seminars that they conduct.

 4. Sign up in Odesk or Elance and Create your Paypal Account

 If you spend too much time in front of the computer and loves writing, this can be a good place to land in a new writing job.
 They hire freelance writers and you can write about a variety of topics that interests you.
 You can choose and apply for jobs that are available there.
 They have work for bloggers on health, fashion, travel and some has medical transcription jobs that can be suitable for a nursing grad like you.

 5. Find Other Alternatives

 If becoming a nurse is not really what you want but you have an inkling in the health field, there are a number of alternatives that you can choose from.
-You can become a medical representative, a health coach, Physical fitness trainer,a teacher (Nutrition and Science subjects), study coordinator (for medical studies and research), clinical research associate and a lot more.
+You can become a medical representative, a health coach, a Physical fitness trainer, a teacher (Nutrition and Science subjects), study coordinator (for medical studies and research), clinical research associate, and a lot more.
 Explore your options and if you haven’t found what you are looking for, keep looking.